 Born Denise Eileen Garrett in Memphis, Tennessee.
-She grew up in Flint, Michigan, her father, Matthew Garrett, was a jazz trumpeter and teacher at Manassas High School.
-In a Registry interview she talked fondly about her childhood visits to her grandparents home and many memories of her childhood from summers spent on their farm in Amelia, Ohio.
+She grew up in Flint, Michigan; her father, Matthew Garrett, was a jazz trumpeter and teacher at Manassas High School.
+In an African American Registry interview, she talked fondly about her childhood visits to her grandparent's home and many memories of her childhood from summers spent on their farm in Amelia, Ohio.
 At the age of sixteen, she was singing in clubs in Michigan.
 In 1968, she attended Michigan State University before transferring to the University of Illinois.

-In 1974, she released her first own album, entitled Afro Blue and she also performed on Broadway in the musical The Wiz.
-For her role as Glinda the Good Witch she won a Tony Award in 1975 as "best featured actress", and the musical also won the 1976 Grammy Award for Best Musical Show Album.
+In 1974, she released her first album, Afro Blue, and performed on Broadway in the musical The Wiz.
+For her role as Glinda the Good Witch, she won a Tony Award in 1975 as "best-featured actress", and the musical also won the 1976 Grammy Award for Best Musical Show Album.
 She subsequently appeared in several other stage productions.
 After touring France in 1984 with the musical Sophisticated Ladies, she moved to Paris in 1986.
 The same year saw her in Lady Day as Billie Holiday, for which role she was nominated for the Laurence Olivier Award.

 In 2007, Bridgewater performed at the San Francisco Jazz Festival and with the Terence Blanchard Quintet at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-She tours frequently around the world.
-In 2009 Bridgewater opened the Shanghai JZ Jazz Festival with tunes associated with Ella Fitzgerald, Ellington compositions and other jazz standards.
+She frequently tours around the world.
+In 2009 Bridgewater opened the Shanghai JZ Jazz Festival with tunes associated with Ella Fitzgerald, Ellington compositions, and other jazz standards.
 She is also a United Nations Ambassador for the Food and Agriculture Organization.
-Bridgewater is mother to three children, Tulani Bridgewater from her marriage to Cecil Bridgewater, China Moses from her marriage to theater, film and television director Gilbert Moses and Gabriel Durand from her last marriage to French concert promoter Jean-Marie Durand.
-In 2010 Bridgewater release Eleanora Fagan, To Billie with love from Dee Dee Bridgewater.
+Bridgewater is the mother of three children, Tulani Bridgewater from her marriage to Cecil Bridgewater, China Moses from her marriage to theater, film, and television director Gilbert Moses and Gabriel Durand from her last marriage to French concert promoter Jean-Marie Durand.
+In 2010 Bridgewater release Eleanora Fagan, To Billie with Love from Dee Dee Bridgewater.